Integration: APIs, data flows, stability

 V41: For integration business cases, compare with industry studies – e.g. Bitkom on networking and IT spend in the German mid-market – so API and master-data investments are justified economically as well as technically.

-Frequently asked questions about this topic hub
+Frequently asked questions about this topic area

-What problem does this integration hub solve?
+What problem does this integration topic overview solve?

 When prefer APIs over RPA?